IBM/watsonx-data-lab/docs/wxd-intro-overview.md

 # Watsonx.data Overview

-This lab is organized into a number of sections that cover many of the highlights and key features of watsonx.data.
+This portion of the lab is organized into a number of sections that cover many of the highlights and key features of watsonx.data.

    * Introduction to watsonx.data
    * Watsonx.data UI Navigation